Currently, Iceland is one of the most top-rated tourist destinations in the world.

 13. Hiking the Volcano Mt.
 Eldborg

 One morning I woke up and peaked through the window of my campervan to discover a completely white world outside the van.
-I dressed up warmly and decided not to hit the snow-covered road, but instead to hike to the perfectly formed volcano Mt.
+I dressed warmly and decided not to hit the snow-covered road but instead to hike to the perfectly formed volcano Mt.
 Eldburg.

-Along the way I came across a herd of Islandic horses, they looked even more beautiful in the snow!
-The hiking trail was flat most of the way, until I reached the volcano.
-A short but steep climb let me up to the edge of the 60-meter-high crater, with a magnificent view from the top.
+Along the way, I came across a herd of Icelandic horses.
+They looked even more beautiful in the snow!
+The hiking trail was flat most of the way until I reached the volcano.
+A short but steep climb led me to the edge of the 60-meter-high crater, with a magnificent view from the top.

-The hike took us 2 hours (it’s 3,3km one way), without the snow I recon it would take about 1,5hours.
+The hike took us 2 hours (it’s 3,3km one way), without the snow, I reckon it would take about 1,5hours.

 Recommended by Lotte from Phenomenal Globe